Near Somerset in Atascosa County, Texas — The American South (West South Central)

 In 1892 Medina Church relocated at Bexar.
 Cemetery maintenance was continued here; "Old Rock" was used at times for funerals or worship.
 In 1921, after local petroleum discoveries, Grayburg Oil Company and some of its employees helped renovate the meetinghouse.
-Congregation renamed itself for the Old Rock Church and regular worship has continued here ever since.

 Location.
 29° 11.45′ N, 98° 40.82′ W. Marker is near Somerset, Texas, in Atascosa County.
 Marker is on Old Rock Road 0.3 miles south of Roseville Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Somerset TX 78069, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Benton City Cemetery (approx. 6.2 miles away); Rossville Cemetery (approx. 6.9 miles away); Rossville (approx. 7.3 miles away); Lytle Methodist Church (approx. 7.6 miles away); Atascosa Lodge No. 379, A.F. and A.M. (approx. 7.9 miles away); First Baptist Church of Lytle (approx. 8.2 miles away); Anchorage Cemetery (approx. 8.7 miles away); Sand Branch Baptist Church (approx. 10 miles away).